 8.5.
-MHRC may be asked to participate in the evaluation of the Initiatives under this Agreement and agrees to provide relevant and available information as reasonably requested by CMHC (including Project-related information) during and for three years following the Agreement end date of March 31st, 2028, for the sole purpose of evaluating relevant Initiatives under this Agreement.
+NLHC may be asked to participate in the evaluation of the Initiatives under this Agreement and agrees to provide information as requested by CMHC (including Project-related information) during and following the Agreement end date in order for CMHC to evaluate relevant Initiatives under this Agreement.
 Evaluation results will be made available to the public.